-As mentioned in the section on legal bases above, Schedule II of the PDP Act provides conditions for processing special categories of personal data.
+As mentioned in the section on legal bases above, Schedule II of the PDPA provides conditions for processing special categories of personal data.

-As mentioned in the introductory paragraph in this section, Section 21(1) of the PDPA provides that where processing is to be carried out by a processor on behalf of a controller, the controller shall ensure that such processor is bound by a contract or any written law which sets out the subject matter and duration of the processing, the nature and purpose of the processing, the type of personal data, the categories of the data subjects, and the obligations and rights of the controller.
+As mentioned in the introductory paragraph in this section i.e., the section on controller and processor obligations, Section 21(1) of the PDPA provides that where processing is to be carried out by a processor on behalf of a controller, the controller shall ensure that such processor is bound by a contract or any written law which sets out the subject matter and duration of the processing, the nature and purpose of the processing, the type of personal data, the categories of the data subjects, and the obligations and rights of the controller.

 8. Data Subject Rights

 Section 11 of the PDPA obliges controllers to provide the information referred to in Schedule V of the PDPA and information regarding any decision taken pursuant to a request made under Part II of the PDPA in writing or by electronic means and in a concise, transparent, intelligible, and easily accessible form.

 In particular, the controller must provide the following information to the data subject at the time of collecting their personal data:

 - the identity and contact details of the controller and where applicable of the controller's representative;

 - the contact details of the DPO, where applicable;